 This magic formula is brought to Tempo Urban Kitchen by Founder and CEO, Jorge Cueva.
 Jorge has a long history in the restaurant business.
-He has worked all aspects from busboy all the way to business owner.
+He has worked all aspects of busboy all the way to a business owner.
 He is proof positive that dreams can come true.

 I had been looking forward to this night for weeks.
 I knew I would be in for a treat.
 We were not disappointed.
 My plus one was extra excited due to his love of trying new foods.